As a Patient you have the Right…

 To receive visitors that you have designated unless their presence infringes on others rights, safety or is medically or therapeutically contraindicated and to withdraw the consent for a person to visit.
 The designated visitors can be spouse, domestic partner (including same sex partner), friend or family member.
 A support person may make this designation on your behalf if appropriate.

-Please contact the Patient Assistance line by calling (203) 573-6000 and ask for ext.
-7725 for more details on the Hospital’s grievance process.
+Please contact the Patient Experience line by calling (203) 573-6700 for more details on the Hospital’s grievance process.

 Teletypewriter (TTY) users may call 203-573-7570 to register their complaint.